mcontisc/mcontisc.github.io/_pages/teaching.md

 <ul>
   <li> <b>Analisi di dati di reti a più livelli</b>, BSc in Statistics <br>
         Lecture on the analysis of multilayer networks, presented as part of the course <a href="https://didattica.unipd.it/off/2020/LT/SC/SC2095/000ZZ/SCP4063754/N0">Statistical Methods for Big Data</a>, taught by <a href="https://tonycanale.github.io/">Prof. Antonio Canale</a> [AA 2021/2022]

-        Lecture on the analysis of multilayer networks, part of the course Statistical Methods for Big Data, taught by Prof. Antonio Canale during the 2021/2022 academic year.
   </li>
   <li> <b>Modelli probabilistici nell'analisi delle reti</b>, BSc in Statistics <br>
-        Lecture on probabilistic models for network data analysis, presented as part of the course <a href="https://didattica.unipd.it/off/2019/LT/SC/SC2094/000ZZ/SCP4063754/N0">Statistical Methods for Big Data</a> thought by <a href="https://tonycanale.github.io/">Prof. Antonio Canale</a> <p style="color:#9E9E9E;">[AA 2020/2021]</p>
+        Lecture on probabilistic models for network data analysis, presented as part of the course <a href="https://didattica.unipd.it/off/2019/LT/SC/SC2094/000ZZ/SCP4063754/N0">Statistical Methods for Big Data</a> thought by <a href="https://tonycanale.github.io/">Prof. Antonio Canale</a> <font color="#9E9E9E">[AA 2020/2021]</font>
   </li>
 </ul>